 Making his Premier League debut in February 2018 for Stoke city, Tyrese Campbell will be hoping he can have as good a career as the one his dad, Kevin, enjoyed.

 4326 – Tyrese Campbell made his Premier League debut 4326 days after his father Kevin Campbell last made an appearance in the competition (April 2006 v Newcastle).
 Generation.

 Playing 325 Premier League games for Arsenal, Nottingham Forest, Everton and West Bromwich Albion, Kevin Campbell scored 82 goals but was not fortunate enough to win the league, leaving Arsenal before Arsene Wenger’s revolution began.

 Like Simeone, Federico Chiesa is following in his father’s footsteps at Fiorentina.

-Son of Italian great Enrico, the 20-year-old has impressed with the Viola lasy season scoring six in 38 appearances in 2017-18.
+Son of Italian great Enrico, the 20-year-old has impressed with the Viola last season scoring six in 38 appearances in 2017-18.

-Breaking through from the Fiorentina academy, Chiesa is highly thought of in Italy and was given his debut for the national team in their recent friendly against Argentina.
+Breaking through from the Fiorentina academy, Chiesa is highly thought of in Italy and was given his debut for the national team in a friendly against Argentina earlier this year.

 Enrico, considered one of the most exciting and dynamic strikers in Italy during the mid-’90s, spent three years himself at Fiorentina between 1999 and 2002, winning the Coppa Italia.